TheGregggg/gregoirelayet.com/README.md

 All rights reserved

-My personal website V2

-### 🏆 Goal
+This is my personal website, to showcase my projects and talk about stuff I'm interested in.

+For this projects I have many goals.
+Including the followings ones :
-#### 👨‍💻 As a developper:
+- As a developper:

--   Simple to host -> applying 12 factor apps techniques
+    -   Simple to host
--   Don't break easily -> testing and simple reliable code
+    -   Don't break easily
--   Fast to add feature -> simple code
+    -   Fast to add feature
--   Beautiful and usable code -> linter and tools, pre commit ...
+    -   Beautiful and usable code

-#### 🌐 As a user:
+- As a user:
     -   Simple to use as user and admin
     -   Fast to load
     -   Beautiful design

+Initialy the website was a massive Django project, witch embrace 12 factors app techniques, testings, linter tools and pre commit checkings.

+But the reality is different and for this type of website, juste a simple SSG is sufficient.
+Thats why I decided to switch to Zola for making the website static.
+It still check all the boxes and is even more simpler.

+It's more optimized in ressource usage, it weight less on my vps cpu and storage.
+I can also remove the postgres container i was running just for this website.
+This allow me more flexibility and more efficient usage of my VPS ressources.

+I choose Zola cause it's fast, and provided all the feature I wanted.
+Also it use Tera as a template language witch is 99% similare to Django template, so the conversion was very fast and the site look the same.

+## Actual Tech stack:
+- Zola as SSG
+- Caddy as webserver

-### Things used :
+### Old version tech stack :
 -   Django, Wagtail and PostgreSQL : rock solid stack and DB
 -   HTMX for SPA-like fealing in page transition and infinite scroll capabilities
 -   django-components and BEM css methodology for easy reusable component and styling